SEO vs. PPC for Small Businesses: Choosing the Right Digital Marketing Strategy

 Understanding SEO (Search Engine Optimization)

 To establish a solid foundation for small businesses considering SEO as a digital marketing strategy, it’s essential to gain a deeper understanding of SEO itself.
+With the right digital marketing training, understanding SEO and other digital marketing techniques can become easy and efficient.
 This section will cover the explanation of SEO and its benefits, organic traffic generation, long-term sustainability, and key factors to consider for successful local SEO implementation:

 1. Explanation of SEO and its benefits for small businesses